rcalfredson/nBLAST4Py/README.md

 After installation, add the R `bin` directory to your system path and confirm that the program `Rscript` works from a command line.

+Note that the R workspace loaded from the script contains anatomical landmarks transformed to the `JRC2018F` template (see step 1 of `Usage`); if you are using target skeletons registered to a different template, then it is necessary to override the lines where those structures (e.g., alpha and beta lobes, ellipsoid body) are plotted using `plot3d`.

 ## Usage
 1. Register your brain image stack to a template image, using a tool such as [CMTK](https://www.nitrc.org/projects/cmtk/)
-    - Note: for Hemibrain, the [JRC 2018 central brain Female](https://www.janelia.org/open-science/jrc-2018-brain-templates) template is recommended because the target neurons in `hemibrainSkeletons.zip` have already been transformed to align with it.
+    - Note: for Hemibrain, the [JRC 2018 central brain Female](https://www.janelia.org/open-science/jrc-2018-brain-templates) (`JRC2018F`) template is recommended because the target neurons in `hemibrainSkeletons.zip` have already been transformed to align with it.
-    - If you use a different template for your registration, then either your image or your annotated skeleton needs to be transformed to the above-mentioned template, using CMTK or the scripts in the repo [`saalfeldlab/template-building`](https://github.com/saalfeldlab/template-building).
+    - If you are using your own target skeletons (not the default Hemibrain ones), then either your query image needs registered to the same template as the targets, or the annotated skeleton must be transformed using a [bridging registration](https://github.com/jefferislab/BridgingRegistrations)
 2. Annotate a neuron from your image.
     - [Simple Neurite Tracer](https://imagej.net/Simple_Neurite_Tracer) (plugin of [ImageJ](https://imagej.net/Welcome) or [Fiji](https://fiji.sc/)) is recommended, but any tool works as long as it outputs an SWC file.
 3. Run NBLAST search.